-A differentiated curriculum, reflecting variability within the school population, will address the majority of special educational needs and ensure access.
+A differentiated curriculum, taught through Quality First Teaching and reflecting variability within the school population, will address the majority of special educational needs and ensure access.

-Pupils are identified as having SEN if they do not make adequate progress (See Appendix 2) once they have had all the intervention/adjustments and good quality personalised teaching.
+Pupils are identified as having SEND if they do not make adequate progress (See Appendix 2) once they have had all the intervention/adjustments and good quality personalised teaching.
 It is only when interventions are required which are additional to or different from the differentiated curriculum provision made for all pupils that further help at SEN Support is required.